Amanda Mouisset, Behavior & Training Manager

 Wendi has had extensive training in animal behavior, and can help young and old dogs with fear, shyness, anxiety, lack of confidence, aggression, socialization, attention and separation disorders, and obedience.
 She has owned many animals of many species in her life, but has a deep love and respect for dogs.
 Wendi is always amazed by their intelligence, adaptability, and sensitivity to humans.

 Before the SPCA, Wendi’s work life was always in technical or science fields.
-She has a Bachelor of Science degree, and a Level II certification in Trish King’s Canine Behavior Academy.
-She is a certified professional dog trainer, (CPDT-KA), an AKC Canine Good Citizen evaluator, a professional member of the Association of Professional Dog Trainers and Pet Professional Guild, and a supporting member of the International Association of Animal Behavior Consultants.
+She has a Bachelor of Science degree, and is a certified dog behavior consultant with the International Association of Animal Behavior Consultants.
+She also has a Level II certification in Trish King’s Canine Behavior Academy, is a certified professional dog trainer, (CPDT-KA), an AKC Canine Good Citizen evaluator, and a professional member of the Association of Professional Dog Trainers and Pet Professional Guild.
 In her spare time you’ll find Wendi updating herself on behavior science and protocols, training her own dogs, and enjoying her home and family.

 Jon Sparks, Certified Pet Trainer